PlantandFoodResearch/MCHap/docs/assemble.rst

         --ploidy 4 \
         | bgzip > haplotypes.vcf.gz

-Keeping track of the bam files relating to specific samples can be error prone.
+Keeping track of the BAM file relating to each specific sample can be error prone.
-If we want to explicitly make sure that we are analyzing the correct samples then we can also specify sample identifiers ``bam_files.txt`` followed by a tab and then the bam location:
+If we want to explicitly make sure that we are analyzing the correct samples then we can also specify sample identifiers in ``bam_files.txt`` followed by a tab and then the BAM location:

 .. code:: bash

     sample_name1	/full/path/to/sample1.bam
     sample_name2	/full/path/to/sample3.bam
     sample_name3	/full/path/to/sample2.bam
-    ...

-If the specified sample name is not found within the associated bam file then an error will be raised.
+If the specified sample name is not found within the associated BAM file then an error will be raised.

 Common parameters